yillop/NoDistractions/README.md

 When searching for Michael Jackson normally:
 ![Alt text](READMEIMGS/MJBefore.png)

-When searching for Michael Jackson after setting "Block Results":
+When searching for Michael Jackson after setting "Block Results" and all of the miscellaneous blocks from the settings menu:
 ![Alt text](READMEIMGS/MJAfter.png)

 When searching for Michael Jackson after setting "Block Search":